AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Metadata rules

-Users select a stream name to use as a name pattern, and assign metadata to selected stream name parts, such as a plant location or device category.
+You select a stream name to use as a name pattern, and assign metadata to selected stream name parts, such as a plant location or device category.
 The resulting stream name pattern with assigned metadata parts defines a metadata rule.
 The metadata rule assigns the defined metadata to all streams in a given namespace that match the stream name pattern.

 The following diagram shows metadata in the context of several different but similar data streams: